theolivenbaum/resin/README.md

 ### Rewrite to compress/deflate
 If you changed your mind regarding your compression strategy, issue a merge operation on a segmented or unisegmented index specifying the preferred compression rate to rewrite the store.

 Note: rewriting a branched store leads to the main trunk being truncated and rewritten but the branches left untouched.
 Branches may be merged afterwards.
-Also note that branches may have different compression rates.
+Also note that it's ok for branches to have compression rates that differ.

 ## Supported .net version
 Resin is built for dotnet Core 1.1.